I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-ongetsupporteddatafields.md

 All drivers must support SENSOR_DATA_TYPE_TIMESTAMP as a required data field.

-<a href="http://go.microsoft.com/fwlink/p/?linkid=131484">IPortableDeviceKeyCollection</a> is documented in Windows Portable Devices.</p>
+<a href="http://go.microsoft.com/fwlink/p/?linkid=131484">IPortableDeviceKeyCollection</a> is documented in Windows Portable Devices.

 ## Requirements
 | &nbsp; | &nbsp; |